cepthomas/SublimeBagOfTricks/README.md

 A hodge-podge Sublime Text plugin containing odds and ends missing from or over-developed in other packages.
 The focus is not on code development but rather general text processing.

+No support as yet for PackageControl.

 Built for Windows and ST3.
-Other OSes and ST2 would require some hacking.
+Other OSes and ST2 might require some hacking.

-Note that there are some liberties taken that are not quite sublime-proper.
-Since this is primarily a personal project, I don't mind.
-However if others take interest in this being a proper package, I would be happy to clean everything up.

 ![logo](felix.jpg)